 Buying Sex In Minnesota

-According to the U’s Urban Research and Outreach-Engagement Center, an estimated 26,000 men (one percent) may have purchased sex in the past year, while 380,000 men (14 percent) have done so at least once in their life.
+According to the U’s Urban Research and Outreach-Engagement Center, an estimated 26,000 men (one percent) may have purchased sex in the past year, while 380,000 men (14 percent) have done so at least once in their life, one can only imagine how many millions of men must visit adult entertainment sites on a regular basis.

 As Minnesotans, we need to be looking in our community and what’s going on,” said lead researcher Lauren Martin.
 “It’s [buyers] who are really part of mainstream society; it’s leaders in our community sometimes.”